 Once you have your job description at hand, it is easy for you to attract the right talent.
 The next step now in manual resume screening is to maintain a scorecard of all the traits, qualifications, and job requirements and score each candidate on that.
 Maintaining a scorecard is one of the best practices in manual screening to streamline your interview questions and also have an unbiased score for each candidate.
-Once you start maintaining a score for each candidate for each required trait or qualification, it becomes easier for more suitable candidates to clearly stand out among the ones that don’t match the criteria, and for you to decide who to hire on merit basis.
+Once you start maintaining a score for each candidate for each required trait or qualification, it becomes easier for more suitable candidates to clearly stand out among the ones that don’t match the criteria, and for you to decide who to hire on a merit basis.

 Challenges to Manual Resume Screening

 Survey after survey reveals employers/recruiters complaining about how difficult hiring is today.
-There may be many explanations, such as companies having become very picky about candidates, having to cater to changing market trends, competition, cultural fit.
-But clearly, hiring has shot up more than any other time in modern history.
-LinkedIn reports 69% of talent acquisition leaders state that their hiring volume has increased this year, but only 26% of their recruiting teams have increased.
+There may be many explanations, such as companies having become very picky about candidates, and having to cater to changing market trends, competition, and cultural fit.
+But clearly, hiring has shot up more than at any other time in modern history.
+LinkedIn reports that 69% of talent acquisition leaders state that their hiring volume has increased this year, but only 26% of their recruiting teams have increased.

 One major pain point for recruiters while screening is the volume.
 If the company has to hire employees for one or two roles, it is not a big task.
 The challenge occurs when you receive a huge number of applications that increase the time to fill.
 The burden on the recruiter increases and it gets harder for the recruiter to sift through all the applications to find the right candidates.
 Another challenge in that is that most of the resumes are redundant and/or rejects, hence the task becomes lengthy and tiresome.